 To streamline the prioritization process, a smaller subset of FEP groups was created.
 Then, an expert panel (including those from a leading national laboratory) was convened to assess the relative importance of the FEP groups.
-FEP groups related to the host rock’s natural barrier, which varies with the depth and drilling process, were deemed high-priority because in the deep borehole disposal concept this barrier strongly impacts the safety of the repository.
+The FEP group related to radionuclide transport through the host rock barrier, which varies with depth, was deemed high-priority because in the deep borehole disposal concept this barrier strongly impacts the safety of the repository.
 Ultimately, three high-priority FEP groups were identified:

 - radionuclide transport through the host rock and overlying geologic units;

 - radionuclide transport through the disturbed rock zone.